 If you think of it this way… if your business were a person, what would it need to be healthy and happy and independent?
 I’d love to hear your thoughts in the comments below.

-Robert Holmes Th.D, PCC is an expert in the science of human behaviour and performance.
-He is the CEO of Frazer Holmes Coaching www.frazerholmes.com one of Australia's finest coaching companies and a boutique coach training company.
-Robert writes for a range of industry and science websites and magazines and author of six books on leadership, coaching, business, fiction and theology.
+Robert Holmes Th.D, PCC is an expert in the science of human behaviour.
+He is a Founding Partner at Frazer Holmes Coaching www.frazerholmes.com - where art and science fuse.
+Robert is an international journalist and author of six books on leadership, coaching, business, fiction and theology.